-In October 2020, the EIB Group Complaints Mechanism (EIB-CM) registered a complaint submitted by a non-governmental organisation known as DavkoPlačevalci Se Ne Damo2.
+In November 2020, the EIB Group Complaints Mechanism (EIB-CM) registered a complaint from an individual.

 The complaint concerns the Divača-Koper second rail track project, which consists of the construction of 27 km of single-track railway line on a new alignment to increase rail capacity between the port of Koper and the rail junction in Divača in Slovenia.
 The project promoter is the Republic of Slovenia ("Slovenia") and the borrower/developer is a Slovenian special purpose company called 2TDK (wholly owned by Slovenia).